First Day | Class 11 ❤️

 Yes! far away from my parents, my siblings and my friends – in an ambience where everything and everyone was as new as could be – including my shoes, my bucket and my mattress 😋 - in a home, away from home!

-Well, it was on this particularly important day in my life, that I got myself enrolled in the M1 Class (Math, Physics, Chemistry, Biology) for my Higher Secondary Course, in Madras Christian College Higher Secondary School, Chennai.
+Well, it was on this particularly important day in my life, that I got myself enrolled in the M1 Class (Math, Physics, Chemistry, Biology) for my Higher Secondary Programme, in Madras Christian College Higher Secondary School, Chennai.

 Quite soon - my excitement having got the better of me - I was all dressed up in a jiffy, eager and raring to go!